 - Conduct research group meetings by Zoom.

 - Check your own health and be proactive.
-Consider taking your temperature in the morning prior to coming into work.
+Take your temperature in the morning prior to coming into work.

 - All personnel should stay home if they experience any symptoms.